 Group Paddle Trips

-The group Utah Outdoors leads regular trips down the Jordan River on Friday and Saturday mornings throughout the summer.
+The group Utah Outdoors leads regular trips down the Jordan river throughout the summer.
 Boaters will need to provide their own boat, paddles, and life jackets.
 These can be rented at several locations around the Wasatch Front.
 Click here to see dates or to sign-up for Utah Outdoors group paddle or bicycle trips.

 In addition, the following sites are popular references for boating in Utah.